 Preparation for the reception of the Sacrament of First Reconciliation is conducted separately from that of First Eucharist, since each sacrament deserves its own concentrated preparation.
 Two consecutive years of our parish faith formation or a Catholic school program plus a First Sacrament preparation program during the same year as First Eucharist Preparation are required for this sacrament.
 First Reconciliation will be received before First Eucharist in the spring.

 BAPTISM: For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church's way of Celebrating and enacting the embrace of God.
-Preparing for the Baptism of your Child - Form ~ Pre Baptism Registration - Form
+Preparing for the Baptism of your Child - Info ~ Pre Baptism Registration - Form

 CONFIRMATION: Confirmation is to help the youth participate in deepening a personal relationship with God, to develop sense of belonging in a living Christian community and to personally ratify membership in the Catholic Church.
 Preparations for Confirmation require two consecutive years of our Parish Program or a Catholic school program plus a Confirmation program.
 Any youth in eighth grade and above are eligible to prepare for the Sacrament.
 For more information, please contact Joan Rini